-Why Loops Matter in Programming
+Why Are Loops So Important in Programming?

-Beyond efficiency, loops also improve code structure.
-This aligns with software engineering practices that emphasize reducing code duplication.
-This principle is widely known as DRY, or “Don’t Repeat Yourself,” introduced in "The Pragmatic Programmer" by Andrew Hunt and David Thomas.
-By reducing the need to manually repeat instructions, programmers can minimize errors and make programs easier to update.
+Beyond efficiency, loops also promote better code quality.
+This aligns with the DRY principle — "Don't Repeat Yourself" — introduced by Andrew Hunt and David Thomas in The Pragmatic Programmer.
+By reducing duplicated instructions, programmers can minimize errors and write code that is far easier to maintain.

 The Most Common Types of Loops